Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 - [Text formatting](/app/development/ux/texts/#formatting-of-texts)

 ### Knowledge check
-{{% expandbold "If there are track selections later in a workflow, and an end user changes a selection, what happens to the form data that has been previously filled out if a page is hidden from the end user?" %}}
+{{% expandbold "If a user fills out a form on a page later hidden by a user selection, what happens to that data?" %}}
 <br>

-If you have this type of logic in an application where users can proceed to submission for multiple tracks, the data on the page(s) that are now hidden for the user should be reset.
+If you have logic in an application where users can proceed to submission for multiple tracks, the data on the page(s) that are now hidden for the user should be reset.
 {{% /expandbold %}}

 {{% /expandlarge %}}

-{{% expandlarge id="prefill" header="Prefill of personal information" %}}
+{{% expandlarge id="prefill" header="Prefilling of personal information" %}}

 Altinn provides the advantage of having readily accessible metadata for individuals and businesses.
-With prefilling, we can retrieve user data and populate fields seamlessly, reducing the need for manual data entry, especially for common details like names, addresses, and emails.
+With prefilling, we can retrieve user data and populate fields seamlessly, reducing the need for manual data entry, especially for standard details like names, addresses, and emails.

-Data from Altinn's [prefill sources](/app/development/data/prefill/config/#available-prefill-values) can be directly integrated into the app by mapping the data to specific fields in the data model, automating field population during form creation.
-For more specific prefilling needs, code-based solutions can be integrated into the app's logic.
+You can directly integrate data from Altinn's [prefill sources](/app/development/data/prefill/config/#available-prefill-values) into the app by mapping the data to specific fields in the data model, automating field population during form creation.
+You can integrate custom code-based solutions into the app's logic for more specific prefilling needs.

-This task focuses on the first data collection page, aiming to streamline user experience by prefilling their personal details.
+This task focuses on the first data collection page, aiming to streamline the user experience by prefilling their details.

-### Requirements from the municipality
+### Requirements of the municipality

-- The following values should be prefilled for the user:
+- You should configure prefilling for the following values:
   - First name: `Innflytter.fornavn`
   - Middle name: `Innflytter.Mellomnavn`
   - Last name: `Innflytter.Etternavn`